getbem/getbem.github.io/readme.md

     .pipe(gulp.dest('./dist'));
 ```

-Tricky part is get right `base` path for concatenated file:
+The tricky part is getting the right `base` path for the concatenated file:

 ```js
 concat({